LLANES-MA/WebAppProjectFA2025/DATABASE_CONNECTION_CONFIRMED.md

 ### Option 2: Check Browser Console
 1. Open browser DevTools (F12)
 2. Go to Console tab
-3. Look for: `📡 Fetching restaurants from:`
+3. Look for: `Fetching restaurants from:`
-4. Look for: `✅ Received restaurants: 3`
+4. Look for: `Received restaurants: 3`
 5. Data should match your database

 ### Option 3: Make a Database Change